LaureZammit/LaureZammit/README.md

 <h1 align="left">Hi 👋!
-My name is Laure Zammit and I'm a developer from France.</h1>
+My name is Laure Zammit and I'm a developer in training from France.</h1>

 - 👀 I’m interested in Front and Back
 - 🌱 I’m currently learning JavaScript, PHP, Wordpress